• Skip to primary navigation

 Homemade Creole Seasoning Recipe

-When it comes to seasoning blends, Cajun and Creole seasonings are difficult to beat.
-Creole in particular.
-Creole seasoning is filled with the perfect blend of dried peppers, herbs and spices that develop flavor in just about anything you cook.
+My Homemade Creole Seasoning blend is exactly what you need for infusing your dishes with the vibrant and robust flavors of Louisiana.
+It's is filled with the perfect blend of dried peppers, herbs and spices that develop flavor in just about anything you cook.

 1. Quality Control.
 If you make your own seasonings at home, you start with your own fresh ingredients.
 Who knows how long those pre-made blends have been sitting on the shelf?

 2. Customization.
-When you make your own blends at home, Creole seasoning in particular, you are free to add in any extra "special ingredients" you prefer.
-It will totally your own.
-More on that below.
+You are free to add in any extra "special ingredients" you prefer to make it totally your own.

 3. Salt.
-Some mass market blends have a bit too much salt, and sometimes you don't want salt at all.
+Some mass market and store bought blends have a bit too much salt.
 At home, you can make a no-salt Creole blend and add in the salt during cooking, when it should be added.

-When I visited New Orleans not long ago, I enjoyed a couple cooking classes and talked to a number of chefs about Cajun and Creole seasoning.
+I visit New Orleans regularly, and I enjoy taking cooking classes and talking to chefs.
+I asked many of them about Creole and Cajun seasoning.
 My biggest question was - What goes into Cajun and Creole seasonings?
 The answer was almost universal - "Whatever your mama taught you!"

 • Paprika